konradbjk/community-email-marketing/docs/chat-interface-implementation-plan.md

 ## Acceptance Criteria

 ### Must Have (Required for completion)
-- [ ] Sidebar with collapsible functionality using existing shadcn/ui sidebar components
+- [x] Sidebar with collapsible functionality using existing shadcn/ui sidebar components
-- [ ] Conversation history grouped by date (Today, Yesterday, Last 7 days, This month, Older)
+- [x] Conversation history grouped by date (Today, Yesterday, Last 7 days, This month, Older)
-- [ ] Starred section above conversations showing starred chats and projects
+- [x] Starred section above conversations showing starred chats and projects
-- [ ] Top navigation with three buttons: New Chat, Chats, Projects
+- [x] Top navigation with three buttons: New Chat, Chats, Projects
-- [ ] Main chat area displaying selected conversation using existing chat components
+- [x] Main chat area displaying selected conversation using existing chat components
-- [ ] Responsive design that works on mobile and desktop
+- [x] Responsive design that works on mobile and desktop
-- [ ] Uses only existing shadcn/ui color system (no custom colors)
+- [x] Uses only existing shadcn/ui color system (no custom colors)
-- [ ] UI matches provided Claude-like screenshot design
+- [x] UI matches provided Claude-like screenshot design
+- [ ] **NEW**: Zustand store for chat state management
+- [ ] **NEW**: Proper routing with /chat/[id] structure
+- [ ] **NEW**: Navigation integration with Next.js router

 ### Should Have (Nice to have)
 - [ ] Smooth animations for sidebar collapse/expand